sarika1609/FurlencoU2/README.md

 ## Intro

-The project statement given to us was to create a dynamic clone of Furlenco app.
-Furlenco is a platform for renting furniture in major cities in India.
+The project statement given to us was to create a dynamic clone of Furlenco, an app used for renting furniture in major cities in India.

 ## Libraries Used
     // Retrofit & OkHttp